airbytehq/glossary/content/term/schema evolution.md

 ---
-title: "What is Schema Evolution"
+title: "What is Schema Evolution?"
 tags:
 - data engineering
 ---